 Module A-E-L10 Semester 4 Duration of module 1 semester Type of module Elective Courses included in the module The module is offered ESB-wide.
 Please refer for more details to the ESB language module book.
-How frequently is the module offered Annually Admission requirements Successful completion of the core module Mandatory Internship I Transferability of the module to other programmes As each level offered is based on the levels of the HSK (Hànyǔ Shuǐpíng Kǎoshì/汉语水平考试/Chinese Proficiency Test), these modules are transferable to any program following this framework.
-Level Bachelor Responsible professor/ Module coordinator Prof. Dr. Niamh O'Mahony Building 17, Room 008, phone 07121/271-3028 niamh.omahony@reutlingen-university.de Lecturers Seasonal lecturers Language of instruction Mandarin Credits (ECTS) 3 Total work load 90 h (30 h contact, 60 h self-study) Contact hours per week 2 SWS Examination/ Type of assessment Continuous assessment (100%): oral presentations and written assignments Weighting of Grade within overall pro- gramme 3/192 Learning outcomes After the successful completion of the module the students should have developed the following competences: Professional competences: The students will build up solid language skills through a systematic introduction of grammar patterns, phonetics, the characters and vocabulary.
-They will develop their communicative competence in listening, speaking, reading and writing in modern Chinese as well as deepen their understanding of Chinese culture, social issues and the business environment. • Methodological competences: The module introduces learning methodologies for the Chinese language.
+How frequently is the module offered Annually Admission require- ments Successful completion of the core module Mandatory Internship I Transferability of the module to other programmes As each level offered is based on the levels of the HSK (Hànyǔ Shuǐpíng Kǎoshì/汉语水平考试/Chinese Proficiency Test), these modules are transferable to any program following this framework.
+Level Bachelor Responsible professor/Module coordinator Prof. Dr. Niamh O'Mahony Building 17, Room 008, phone 07121/271-3028 niamh.omahony@reutlingen-university.de Lecturers Seasonal lecturers Language of instruction Mandarin Credits (ECTS) 3 Total work load 90 h (30 h contact, 60 h self-study) Contact hours per week 2 SWS Examination/Type of assessment Continuous assessment (100%): oral presentations and written assignments Weighting of Grade within overall programme 3/192 Learning outcomes After the successful completion of the module the students should have developed the following competences:

+Professional competences:

+The students will build up solid language skills through a systematic introduction of grammar patterns, phonetics, the characters and vocabulary.
+They will develop their communicative competence in listening, speaking, reading and writing in modern Chinese as well as deepen their understanding of Chinese culture, social issues and the business environment.

+The module introduces learning methodologies for the Chinese language.
 They will learn how to handle texts or situations, in which not all of the language is understood (e.g. due to unknown vocabulary).
 Both individual and group presentation skills will be enhanced.
 The students will learn how to analyze the cultural aspect of business settings in China and how to react accordingly.

+• Social competences:

-Social competences: The students will improve their oral and written communication skills linguistically, socially and interculturally due to the structure of the course, which includes working in teams and role plays.
+The students will improve their oral and written communication skills linguistically, socially and interculturally due to the structure of the course, which includes working in teams and role plays.
 By introducing different, non-European perspectives to their mindset, students will increase their awareness of differentiating cultural dimensions.

-Personal competences: The students will be equipped to function in a Chinese business setting and day-to-day life.
+The students will be equipped to function in a Chinese business setting and day-to-day life.
 They will have a good basis in Chinese to build further fluency in the future.

-Course-specific contributions to AoL competency goals (CG 1 - 6) CG1: Class lectures are held entirely in the foreign language, taught in small groups and are highly interactive.
+Course-specific contributions to AoL competency goals (CG 1 - 6)

+CG1: Class lectures are held entirely in the foreign language, taught in small groups and are highly interactive.
 Students build on and expand their business vocabulary, increase their ability to be able to read and understand business texts, develop their oral abilities and improve their writing skills + soft skills in the target language.

 CG2: Ongoing discussion and analysis in class with the students of cultural differences and their impact on the day-to-day interaction with the foreign culture.

+Contents/Indicative syllabus

-Contents/ Indicative syllabus Chinese for beginners: Introduction to formal language.
+Chinese for beginners: Introduction to formal language.
 Stronger focus on written language, ability to understand, discuss and write texts in Chinese.
-Expansion of basic business terminology and expressions.
+Further expansion of vocabulary and introduction of more complex grammatical structures (includes all HSK 3 level grammar and vocabulary).

 Intercultural Competence: The students will be prepared for living, working and studying in China by insights into the national culture, current social situation and history of China.
 Basic cultural differences between Chinese and Germans will be identified.
-The Students will receive a brief introduction to Chinese business culture, practices and customs of Chinese-speaking communities.
-Teaching and learning methodology Classes are highly interactive and include e.g. role play, group work, presentations, listening comprehensions, essays, discussions.
-Miscellaneous n/a
+The students will receive a brief introduction to Chinese business culture, practices and customs of Chinese-speaking communities.